IRSN/NSGEV/README.md

 Note that the warnings and messages will not be shown in this example.

-A TVGEV model requires a date variable beginnings of the annuela blocks
+A TVGEV model requires a date variable beginnings of the annual blocks

 ``` r
 df <- within(TXMax_Dijon, Date <- as.Date(paste0(Year, "-01-01")))